Danksa/homebooru/README.md

 - Display posts (obviously!)
 - Mass-tagging posts
 - Tag categories
+- Show most frequent tags on posts page

 ## Next goals
-- Show most frequent tags on posts page
 - Tag aliases
+- Tag merging
+- Tag implications

 ## What does it not do? (for now)
 - Duplicate detection
-- Tag implications
+- Uploading files directly from other sites

 ## Requirements
 The backend server needs: